Updated: Sept. 9, 2019.

-On the front end, SB 181 requires that, prior to applying for a pooling hearing, an operator must own, or secure the consent of the owners of, more than 45% of the mineral interests to be pooled and submit to the applicable local government, an application for the siting of the proposed well location.
+On the front end, SB 181 requires that, prior to applying for a pooling hearing, an operator, after tendering a good faith offer to lease at least 60 days prior to any hearing, must own, or secure the consent of the owners of, more than 45% of the mineral interests to be pooled and submit to the applicable local government, an application for the siting of the proposed well location.
 On the back end, all pooling orders must comply with the COGCC’s new directive and the operator cannot locate any subject well on a force-pooled owner’s surface.
 After the well is drilled and enters production, force-pooled owners are now entitled to receive a 13% royalty on gas wells and a 16% royalty on oil wells, increased from a blanket 12.5%.

 COGCC Rule 509, which remains unchanged as of this writing, permits a person to protest a statutory pooling application if that person would be directly and adversely affected or aggrieved by the pooling order.
 Based on personal observations, the majority of pre-SB 181 statutory pooling applications go uncontested by the public (or initial protests from the public are quickly withdrawn).
 While the initial 45% threshold may reduce the number of overall forced pooling applications, it’s unclear what affect, if any, SB 181’s modifications to the forced pooling process will have on the volume of contested pooling hearings.
 Given that every pooling order is subject to the COGCC’s new directive, it’s reasonable to speculate that the percentage of contested hearings will increase, even if the total number of forced pooling applications decreases.
 If you are interested in filing a protest to a forced pooling application, then contact Zachary Grey to learn more.